A Hierarchical Architecture for Neural Materials: Our Method

-\emph{Overview of NeuMIP.} The input to NeuMIP is a 7D parameter set including the position $u$, incoming and outgoing direction $\omega_i$, and $\omega_o$ as well as the kernel size to address the material scale.
-Their pipeline consisted of three main stages, first to update the position $u$ to compensate the micro-geometry using a neural offset module, then passed to the neural texture pyramid to handle different levels of detail, and lastly, an MLP decoder to generate the image.
-Our framework performs in a similar fashion to the classical NeuMIP, as illustrated in \figref{fig_overview} with the following improvements, as an extended model. \mypara{Input decodings} A main limitation of the NeuMIP pipeline is handling high-fidelity materials, especially at a small scale.
-Materials with sharp highlight cannot be captured using the MLP decoder network proposed in NeuMIP regardless of parameter tuning and loss function choices.
-We proposed a new architecture to address this shortcoming, drawing inspiration from the work on NeRF.
-The positional encoding techniques proposed in NeRF, play a crucial role in improving high-frequency details, however, it only accounts for changes in camera and 3D object positions.
+\emph{Overview of NeuMIP.} The input to NeuMIP is a 7D parameter set including the position $u$, incoming and outgoing direction $\omega_i$, and $\omega_o$ as well as the kernel size for prefiltering.
+Their pipeline consisted of three main stages: (i) update the position $u$ to compensate the micro-geometry using a neural offset module; (ii) query a neural texture pyramid using the updated position to handle different levels of detail; and (iii) pass the queried feature vector to a decoder network to obtain the reflectance value.

+Our method uses the same three-step approach as NeuMIP but with several fundamental differences: we adopt the inception module decoder to replace the NeuMIP decoder, and the latent texture pyramid remains the same.
+This is shown in \figref{fig_overview} and detailed as follows.

+\mypara{Inception module} To better capture high-frequency effects such as detailed highlights or shading variations, we use an Inception module (instead of MLP layers used in NeuMIP).

+Inception modules \cite{inception} are specialized network blocks designed to approximate an optimal local structure of a convolutional network.
+It allows multiple types of filter sizes instead of a constant one.
+Networks leveraging the Inception modules \cite{inception} have been demonstrated capable of accurately preserving image features at both micro and macro scales.